dinoboards/ez80-for-rc/docs/index.md

 A 20Mhz and an optional 25Mhz crystal to allow you to 'overclock' your eZ80.

-See the Bill Of Material list for full details

 ### Bill Of Materials

 |Quantity | Component|